cookies

 Most Popular Cookies

-Chocolate chip cookies are the favored homemade variety.
+Chocolate chip cookies are the most popular homemade cookie.

 According to surveys, more than half of the cookies baked at home are chocolate chip.
 Most of the ingredients for called for in chocolate chip recipes are staples in the kitchen, so many times a fresh batch can be whipped together without a trip to the grocery store.
 We have a woman named Ruth Graves Wakefield to thank for chocolate chip cookies- the result of a happy accident that occurred in her kitchen in the 1930s.
 This famous American baker was known for experimenting with her recipes, which is exactly what she did when she ran out of cocoa powder.
 Substituting chunks of semi-sweet chocolate into the batter seemed like a good solution.
 Much to her surprise, the morsels did not dissolve into the mixture.
 Rather, they retained their form for the most part, albeit in a delicious melted state.
 And that unexpected outcome turned into the best thing that ever happened to the cookie industry!